Applications can be completed online by clicking here: Thomasville NC Committee Application.

-City Council sub-committees where established to stream-line the work of the City.
-Committee meetings are held on the 1st Tuesday of the month, unless canceled due to a lack of business.
+City Council sub-committees were established to streamline the work of the City.
+Committee meetings are held on the 1st Tuesday of each month, unless canceled due to a lack of business.
 Committee meetings begin at 8:30 a.m. and meet back-to-back until all of the committees that have been called have met.
-Meetings are held in the City Hall Boardroom, Mezzanine level, 10 Salem Street.
+Meetings are currently being held at Ball Park Community Center, 7003 Ball Park Road.
 Agendas are available at City Hall and are posted to the city website by 5:00 p.m. the Friday prior to the meeting date.

 In 1991, a group of individuals began working together to establish an atmosphere of cooperation between downtown merchants, property owners, city officials and area residents.
 This has led to an environment suitable for the economic and historical revitalization of the Thomasville Downtown area.
 This group is now called People Achieving Community Enhancement or PACE.

 PACE is not a City committee; however, the efforts of PACE have had a significant benefit on the community through enhancements to the downtown area, including decorative street lights, development of PACE Park and the Farmers Market pavilion, along with the redevelopment of downtown properties.
 For more information about PACE, check out their website.
 Councilman Neal Grimes is the council liaison.